Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 **Samuel**: We are getting a lot of long and thought-through answers, suggestions, and comments.
 Not just thumb up or down. ~~The value you get compared to the effort you put in is amazing!~~

 **Annelie**: The engagemant is very good so far.
 I do a lot of work with gathering customer data and insights, so I had a pretty clear picture of how it would work.
-One concern I had initially was how tto facilitate this type of online panl to get nice and constructive discussions. ~~I thought it would be hard, but it almost takes care of itself.~~
+One concern I had initially was how to facilitate this type of online panel to get nice and constructive discussions. ~~I thought it would be hard, but it almost takes care of itself.~~

-**Samuel**: Yes, I expected less engagement as we do not compensate the panlists for being part of the panel.
+**Samuel**: Yes, I expected less engagement as we do not compensate the panelists for being part of the panel.
 I also did not think that so many panelists would answer our follow-up questions.

 ### How did you recruit panelists?